internetguru/laravel-feedback/README.md

 **Localization**\
 The component uses translation keys under the
-    `feedback::` namespace.
+    `ig-feedback::` namespace.
 You can publish the language files to override them.

 **Custom names**\